SynprezFM: a full-fledged Yamaha DX7 emulator for Android by Jean-Marc Desprez

 Still, since every operation involves in theory 1) a sine computation 2) an addition with the phase of the previous operator 3) a multiplication by the output level, we have 15 million operations/sec to perform.

-Knowing that in 1983, multiplications were not wired and sines were not sped up by arithmetic coprocessors, we have to simplify dramatically the formula:
+Knowing that in 1983, multiplications were not wired and sines were not sped up by arithmetic co-processors, a trick had to be found to simplify dramatically the formula:

 first we use a table for sines (half a period is enough, sine is a very symmetric curve). actually we use log(sine), see below